What tax allowances am I entitled to?

-The personal allowance can be reduced if your taxable income is over £100,000, but we aim this guidance at low-income taxpayers so do not cover those issues here.
+The personal allowance is reduced if your taxable income is over £100,000, but we aim this guidance at low-income taxpayers so do not cover this issue here.

 You can see how allowances work to reduce the income you pay tax on in the example Cheng.

 Blind person's allowance (BPA) reduces the amount of taxable income that you have to pay tax on.
 If you are eligible for BPA, you are entitled to it in addition to the personal allowance.